What is Youth Tour?

 The essays will be blind-judged, meaning that no names or identification is included when the judges from outside of Consolidated Electric read the essays.
 It is Cooperative policy to sponsor two delegates each year.

 Additionally, two runners up will be chosen to attend the C.Y.C.L.E.
-(Cooperative Youth Conference and Leadership Experience)conference that is held annually in Jefferson City.
+(Cooperative Youth Conference and Leadership Experience) conference held annually in Jefferson City.